kamranayub/kamranayub.github.io/input/posts/2020-10-07-hacktoberfest-can-i-ask-a-question.md.md

 Now since we at Excalibur have always opted-in each year, I can tell you that **we expect people to ask questions!** We try to triage and choose potential Hacktoberfest issues ahead of time (heh, in "Preptember") but we know that people will likely have questions.

-After all, first-time contributors can't be expected to have answers to everything, of course you will need some help along th
+After all, first-time contributors can't be expected to have answers to everything, of course you will need some help along the way.
+This is especially true for anything beyond mere typos.

+## But will my question be welcomed?

+Now this is getting at a different issue, unrelated to Hacktoberfest specifically and more related to toxicity in the open source world.

+Here's what I recommend to help answer this question:
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyNTAxNzE0NTksMTgyNTE1Nzg1OV19
+eyJoaXN0b3J5IjpbLTE4NTQ0MTU5ODYsMTgyNTE1Nzg1OV19
 -->